• Skip to main content

 1 teaspoon vanilla extract, ½ teaspoon lemon juice

-• In a small saucepan, add sugar, cornflour and milk over medium heat, whisk constantly for 2-3 minutes until the mixture thickens, and there are no lumps at all.
+• In a small saucepan, add sugar, cornstarch and milk over medium heat, whisk constantly for 2-3 minutes until the mixture thickens, and there are no lumps at all.

-3 cups milk, 3 tablespoon cornflour, 2 tablespoon sugar
+3 cups milk, 3 tablespoon cornstarch, 2 tablespoon sugar

 • Add in vanilla extract, stir and turn off the heat and allow it to cool.